Roll20/roll20-api-scripts/ItsATrap_theme_5E_OGL/README.md

-# It's A Trap! - 5th Edition OGL theme
+# It's A Trap! - 5th Edition OGL theme (Deprecated)

 This is a D&D 5th edition trap theme for the It's A Trap! script, compatible with the 5th Edition (OGL by Roll20) character sheet.

+This trap theme is deprecated and planned for removal from the Roll20 API when the next version of It's A Trap! is released.
+Please use the 5E Generic Trap Theme instead.

 ## Help